Kyphi Oil by Alchemy Works {Perfume Short (Review)}

 The reason why we suddenly felt the need to seek out some kyphi more recently is because when we received our sample of Hors Là Monde Shiloh earlier this summer and started feeling the charm of a perfume that has an ancient mystical and haunting quality about it, we wondered if it might not have been inspired by something very ancient like kyphi?
 When we put the question to Symine Salimpour, she would or could not say anything, so we decided to hunt down a flacon of kyphi.......

-The description of the process to make the kyphi oil by Alchemy Works was interesting and sounded authentic, if it were true.
+The description of the process to make the kyphi oil by Alchemy Works was interesting and sounded authentic, that is if it is true.
 After eons had passed and silence persisted, the little bottle of precious oil showed at our doorstep while we had started asking ourselves whether they had been making a new batch under the full moon.
 The whole process is lengthy and just the macerating part reportedly takes at least a month.

 You can purchase it for $8 here.

-(Sources: Wikipedia, Alchemy Works, The Three Goddesses)
+(Sources: Wikipedia, Alchemy Works, The Three Goddesses